linkedin/shaky-android/README.md

 In addition, you can implement the
 [`Bundle collectData()`](shaky/src/main/java/com/linkedin/android/shaky/ShakeDelegate.java#L42)
 to collect extra app data including device logs, user data, etc. You will also need to handle how to send the extra data collected in your `submit` method.

+If you want to programmatically trigger the feedback collection flow, rather than listening for shake events, you can call `Shaky#startFeedbackFlow()` on the object returned by `Shaky.with()`.
+See the demo app for a full example of how to do this.